Vibal Foundation publishes book on the history of print and publishing in the late nineteenth-century Philippines

 “It shows the role of publishing in the so-called Philippine Renaissance, and in turn how the latter served as a stimulus to the development of the Filipino conception of nation.
 Lino Dizon has filled in a gap in our knowledge of cultural life in the Spanish colonial Philippines, made even more accessible by the sample writings from periodical publications and the catalog of publications,” Camacho continues.

-The launch also pays tribute to UST Press, the second oldest press in the world that is still operational, next to Cambridge University Press.
+The launch also paid tribute to UST Press, the second oldest press in the world that is still operational, next to Cambridge University Press.
 Don Manuel Ramirez served as regente or director of the UST Press from 1848 to 1857, before collaborating with Baltasar Giraudier at the IRG.
 Under his helm, he modernized the Dominican press when he acquired a sophisticated machine from Germany and has published several books including Fr.
 Antonio Llanos’ Fragmentos de algunas plantas de Filipinas no incluidas en la Flora de las Islas, de la 1a. ni 2a. edición (1851), a sequel to the classic Flora de Filipinas (1837) by Fr.
 Manuel Blanco.